If you have questions about Sheriff Sales please call (812) 434-6645

 or email us by clicking this link

 Sheriff Sales are not held on property location.
 They are held in the Jackson County Sheriff’s Office, 150 East State Road 250, Brownstown IN.
-Written bids are accepted on the form provided by the Sheriff’s Office only on the day of the sale (from 12:00 pm to 12:15 pm).
-Properties that receive multiple bids will go to verbal bidding beginning soon after 12:15 pm and upon the completion of accepted written bids.
+EFFECTIVE JULY 11, 2017, THE JACKSON COUNTY SALE WILL BE HELD AT 11:30 AM.
+Written bids are accepted on the form provided by the Sheriff’s Office only on the day of the sale (from 11:30 am to 11:45 am).
+Properties that receive multiple bids will go to verbal bidding beginning soon after 11:45 am and upon the completion of accepted written bids.
 All bids are final and irrevocable.

 Bidders must have the funding available on the day of the sale.
 All bids must be paid IN FULL no later than 2:00 pm on the day of the sale by certified cashier’s check or bank check made payable to the Sheriff of Jackson County.
 Letters of credit or other letters of verification are not accepted.
 All properties sold by the Sheriff’s Office by court order are sold “as is.”
 It is the buyer’s responsibility to ensure that the buyer is aware of all legalities of such a purchase.